Open May Long Weekend to Labour Day, Wednesday to Sunday, 10 a.m. - 5 p.m. Closed Mondays and Tuesdays, except Holiday Mondays.

 - Powered RV (recreational vehicle) sites are available nearby at Métis Crossing with additional sites at the towns of Andrew and Smoky Lake.

 - Rustic campsites can be found in county campgrounds.

-A small, curated gift shop is open in the historic church.
-Discover thematic books and toys and, of course, a few small snacks.
+A small, curated gift shop is open in the historic church offering thematic books and toys.
 Cash only.